jgaa/restc-cpp/README.md

 - [ ] Implement asynchronous iterators for received data and integrate with json parser.
 - [ ] Implement asynchronous iterators for requests data and integrate with json generator.
 - [ ] Add options to secure TLS connections (avoid weak encryption and verify server certs).
+- [ ] Add compression for the IO stream